 In the space they can read and comment on the posted activity, create new activities or take actions as assigned, for instance to sign a signing request or complete a task.

 By clicking the + User icon or this line below the space title

 the space owner or existing space member can add more space members at any time (space owner approval might be required for new members depending on the space security settings).

-Space owner can remove any member from the space at any time.
+Space owner can remove any member from the space at any time by clicking the Delete icon.
 The removed member retains access to the space information up to the point in time when they were removed from the space.

 Spaces have advanced security controls for members to share content safely.
 A space owner may decide, if new users added by existing space members need to be approved in order to join a space.
 Approval settings are indicated by an open or closed lock next to the organization name under the space title.
 By default own organization, external organizations and personal users do not need space owner approval to join a space (indicated by an open grey lock).

-Space owner may change this setting in the space members list (red lock indicates that approval for new space members from that organization is required).
+Space owner may change this setting in the space members list by clicking Edit access link below the organization name.
+The red lock indicates that approval for new space members from that organization is required.

 When approval is required, an access request to join a space will be posted in the space for space owner to take action.
 New member will receive an email notification to join the space only after the space owner’s approval.

 A space owner also may choose, if space members need to verify their identity strongly to access space contents.